victortineo/madgo/wp-content/plugins/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 3.0.3 =
+* Notices in admin after copying
+* Fixes warning in custom post type archives
+* Uses site options for version and notice
+* Minor fixes

+= 3.0.2 =
+* Can now be enabled for every custom post type with visible UI (not just public ones)
+* Admin bar CSS only enqueued when needed
+* New "Donate" button
+* Fixes for minor bugs and typos

 = 3.0.1 =
 * Fixes the issues for people upgrading from an older version